 Butler-Perozzi Fountain Capital Campaign

 The Butler-Perozzi Fountain was given to the City of Ashland by Gwin S. Butler and Domingo Perozzi in 1916.
-Sculpted in Italy out of Fiori di Peschi (or Flower of Peach) marble, the fountain is situated on a dedicated terrace near the sycamore grove and the Butler Memorial Bandshell.
+Sculpted in Italy out of Fiori di Peschi marble, the fountain is situated on a dedicated terrace near the sycamore grove across from the Butler Memorial Bandshell.

 By the late 20th Century, the fountain was obscured by overgrowth, and the sculpture was deteriorating.
 The Verona marble the fountain is carved from is quite soft (for marble), so especially vulnerable to the elements.

 In 1987, the Park’s Planning Director John Fregonese commissioned Ashland sculptor Jeffrey Bernard to restore the sculpture.
 Bernard had studied in Italy and was able to obtain some Flower of Peach marble to restore the pedestal and statue.
 He refurbished the original four gargoyles and foliage on the lower bowl of the fountain and created bronze replicas of the cupid and water-spouting swan.
-The original marble cupid and swan fixture was removed and stored at the Public Library, safe from the further deterioration of time and weather.
-Water flowed from the swan's spout, and lighting illuminated the jewel of Lithia Park once more.
+The original marble boy and goose atop the fountain were removed and stored at the Public Library, safe from the further deterioration of time and weather.
+A bronze replica was cast.
+Water flowed from the goose's spout, and new lighting illuminated the jewel of Lithia Park once more.

 It was a massive, years-long effort by the City, many nonprofit groups, and individual contributions from the Ashland community who supported the restoration financially and otherwise.

-But now the fountain needs help again.
+But time and elements have taken their toll once again.
 The entire plumbing system needs repair and modernization.
 The concrete structures that surround the fountain look fine from a distance, but show great wear and tear closeup.
-The Ashland Parks Foundation is working hard to raise funding, but we only have about half the money needed to restore and preserve Butler-Perozzi.
-We need the Ashland community to rally once again to save the fountain.
+Better access to serve the larger community is needed.
+The Ashland Parks Foundation is leading the effort to restore and preserve the beloved Butler-Perozzi Fountain and we hope all those who love the fountain and the park will help make this possible.

 Donations are tax-deductible in accordance with applicable laws.